 This is a guest blog post by Jeff Deisner from SaaS platform PX.

-It used to be that running a lead generation campaign was about setting up a form on a website, collecting some lead data and posting it into a customer database.
+It used to be that running a lead generation campaign was about setting up a form on a website, collecting some lead data, and posting it into a customer database.
 Over time, lead generation became an important way to find new customers.
 As it became more prominent, two big things happened — lead quality became a concern and the use of mobile devices proliferated.
+In this post, we’ll review three ways to improve the quality of your mobile lead gen campaigns.

 What was once a trickle of lead volume through a few websites has grown into an ability to collect leads on a mass scale (both good and bad) through many different devices (computers, smartphones, tablets, etc.).
 Further, technologies like Marketo, Hubspot, and others enable quick deployment of lead forms filled with creative and content across many different entry points, apps and websites.

 This rapid growth of mobile technologies and media options has led to an abundance of leads that vary widely in quality and don’t allow for a consistent qualification process.
 Sales reps end up having to weed through so many bad leads to find the good ones that turn into customers.
-According to Marketing Sherpa, “61% send all leads directly to Sales; however, only 27% of those leads will be qualified.”Marketers need to have the right tools to enable themselves to capture quality leads.
-Click To Tweet
+According to Marketing Sherpa, “61% send all leads directly to Sales; however, only 27% of those leads will be qualified.”[bctt tweet=”Marketers need to have the right tools to enable themselves to capture quality leads.” username=”tune”]

 Ultimately, marketers need to have the right tools to enable themselves to capture quality leads and over time adapt the idea of quality as the target customers evolve with the business.
 Using these tools effectively will enable your business to be more efficient and effective in selling to customers.

-Let’s look at some key tactics that should yield higher quality customers over time.
+Let’s look at some key mobile lead gen tactics that should yield higher quality customers over time.

 Do your customers prefer to engage with you through website content, app content, email content, or some other media?
 Knowing this information will enable you to present the right blend of content to motivate a customer to share their data with you.